idzynes/Chrome-Extension-Example-Manifest-V3/README.md

     You can click a button to populate the task name with the page title and the URL and current selected text in the notes.

-  * Installs the special Asana ALT+A keyboard shortcut.
+  * Installs the special Asana ALT+SHIFT+A keyboard shortcut.
 When this key combo is pressed from any web page, it brings up the same popup.
     This functionality will operate on any window opened after the extension is loaded.